What is squatting?

 What penalties do residential squatters face?

-The offence of squatting in England & Wales of a residential dwelling carries a maximum penalty of six months’ imprisonment, and or fine of up to £5,000.
+The offence of squatting in England & Wales of a residential dwelling carries a maximum penalty of six months’ imprisonment and or fine of up to £5,000.

 Can squatters be evicted?

 Yes, they can.
 The owner or a leaseholder can seek an interim possession order (IPO), or they can go for possession.
-It is important to decide if you want to go directly for a possession order or an interim possession order.
+It is important to decide if you want to go directly for a possession or interim possession order.

 Lawyers generally use court forms N5 and N121 with a witness statement to prepare the possession claim.